Homer Bailey: 2008

-On March 26, 2008, the Reds optioned Bailey to Louisville to start the 2008 season.
-On June 5, 2008, Bailey was called up to join the Reds rotation.
+On March 26, 2008, the Reds optioned Bailey to Louisville to start the season.
+On June 5, 2008, Bailey was called up to join the Reds' rotation.
 On June 18, 2008, the Reds optioned Bailey back to Louisville after he went 0–3 with an 8.76 ERA in his three starts and called up Daryl Thompson On July 11, 2008, Bailey returned to the Reds, to pitch against the Milwaukee Brewers, replacing the injured Aaron Harang.
-In 8 starts, Bailey went 0–6 with a 7.93 ERA to close out the 2008 year in the Majors.
+In eight starts, Bailey went 0–6 with a 7.93 ERA to close out the 2008 season in the majors.

 2009

 Bailey began the 2009 season with the Triple-A Louisville Bats after failing to earn a spot on the Reds' roster.

 On May 23, 2009, Bailey made a spot start for the Reds.
 Regardless of his performance, he was going to be sent back down to Triple-A Louisville.
 After being sent back down Bailey shut down Triple-A hitters, holding hitters to an ERA well below 2.00 over his next six starts.
 On June 27, Bailey was recalled and again faced the Cleveland Indians.
 Despite walking seven batters Bailey picked up the win.
-One start later Bailey shutdown the St. Louis Cardinals for 7.1 innings.
+One start later Bailey shut down the St. Louis Cardinals for 7.1 innings.
 The two runs charged to Bailey were a result of a grand-slam given up by reliever David Weathers.

-Being considered a "can't miss prospect", Bailey's first 2 seasons with the Reds were seen as disappointing, and the 2009 season didn't start off much better.
-As the season progressed, however, Bailey began to become more consistent, and as a result, began to be more effective, allowing only 3 runs or less in his final 9 starts.
+Being considered a "can't miss prospect", Bailey's first two seasons with the Reds were seen as disappointing, and the 2009 season did not start off much better.
+As the season progressed, however, Bailey began to be more effective, allowing three runs or less in his final nine starts.
 He finished the 2009 season with a 4.53 ERA in 113 1/3 innings.